Skip to content

 Researches the domain and creates executable plans for phase N.

 What it does: 1.
 Reads CONTEXT.md, DECISIONS.md, and AGENTS.md 2.
 Runs domain research if workflow.research: true 3.
-Creates 2–4 PLAN.md files, each scoped to one coherent area 4.
-Runs a verification loop (up to 3 passes) checking for gaps
+Creates 2–4 PLAN.md files as vertical slices — each plan delivers one demoable user-facing behavior end-to-end (data → logic → API → UI → test) (v2.3.4) 4.
+Runs a verification loop (up to 3 passes) checking for gaps, including horizontal slice detection

 Output: .planning/phases/N-*/N-01-PLAN.md, N-02-PLAN.md, etc.